-On our August 12, 2020 NYWIFT Talks, we joined director Zetna Fuentes to discuss her new Netflix limited series, Cursed.
-The series premiered Netflix on July 17th, 2020 and you can binge it here.
+In this NYWIFT Talks, join director Zetna Fuentes to discuss her new Netflix limited series, Cursed.
+This series premiered Netflix on July 17th, 2020 and you can binge it here.

-The conversation was moderated by NYWIFT Advisory Board Member Annetta Marion.
+The conversation will be moderated by NYWIFT Advisory Board Member Annetta Marion.

 Based on the New York Times bestselling book, Cursed is a re-imagination of the Arthurian legend, told through the eyes of Nimue, a young woman with a mysterious gift who is destined to become the powerful (and tragic) Lady of the Lake.
 After her mother’s death, she finds an unexpected partner in Arthur, a humble mercenary, in a quest to find Merlin and deliver an ancient sword.
 Over the course of her journey, Nimue will become a symbol of courage and rebellion against the terrifying Red Paladins, and their complicit King Uther.
 Cursed is a coming-of-age story whose themes are familiar to our own time: the obliteration of the natural world, religious terror, senseless war, and finding the courage to lead in the face of the impossible.